 “Jeans and a t-shirt,” Bharati said.
 “Like you told me to.”

 Amma shook her head and looked away.
 Yes, she had told her daughter to not concern herself with fashion and focus on her studies.
 Yes, this meant jeans and t-shirts.
 No, neither was supposed to hug Bharati’s body like they did.
 But to have this conversation would mean acknowledging body parts that there was no need to discuss out loud.

-Bharati knew what her mother was thinking, looked down at her dressed, and sighed to herself as she left the house.
+Bharati knew what her mother was thinking and sighed to herself as she left the house.

 This was nonsense.
 When American parents took issue with what their teenage daughters wore, it was because the girls had forgotten that their shorts should be longer than their underwear or weren’t realizing that the shirts that revealed their belly buttons when they lifted their arms still showed just as much skin when they put them back down.
 Bharati had never dared even look at such clothes on the rack, but she was certain her parents had hammered her with more guilt.